Study online and earn an ILM-accredited qualification in coaching and mentoring.

 What you’ll study

-• how to undertake effective coaching within an organisation
+- how to implement coaching within an organisation

-You’ll also undertake 18 hours of practical coaching practice.
+You’ll also undertake 18 hours of practical coaching practice along with peer coaching practice at each tutorial.

 By the end of this course, you’ll be able to...